 In all cases of L/M households with housing problems-living in substandard housing lacking plumbing or kitchen facilities, living in overcrowded or severely overcrowded housing, or experiencing high housing cost burdens and paying more than 30% or >50% of income toward housing costs-by far the most highly impacted are the population of residents that are extremely low-income households (<30% AMI), and this includes both renter- and owner-households.
 As shown in Table 3, there are 66,285 L/M households out of a total 98,205 households with incomes up to 100% AMI (67% of the total) who have one of the four housing problems as noted above.
-Renter households experience the majority of the housing problems, with extremely low income and very low income renter households experiencing cost burden, as shown on Table 5, are small related renter households.
-However, this household type is closely followed by "other" households (15,790 out of 44,800 renter households), which includes nonrelated persons.
+Renter households experience the majority of the housing problems, with extremely low income and very low income renter households disproportionately experiencing the problems.
+The majority of lower income households experiencing cost burden, as shown on Table 5, are small related renter households (those with 2 to 4 related members), with 16,425 households out of 44,800 renter households.
+However, this household type is closely followed by "other" households (15,790 out of 44,800 renter households), which includes non-related persons.
 In addition, elderly lower income renter households are also experiencing cost burden as shown in Table 5.